Altermagnetism and Superconductivity: A Short Historical Review: III. Superconductivity with nonrelativistic spin-momentum locked Fermi Surfaces

 In 2014, Soto-Garrido \textit{et al.} \cite{Soto-Garrido2014} studied the possible FFLO states in a similar but continuum model to that of Feiguin \textit{et al.} \citep{Feiguin2009}.
 The single-particle Hamiltonian is:

 with the following interaction:

-Here, $T^{ext}_{xy} < 1$ is now a dimensionless parameter.
+Here $N$ is the number of unit cell and $T^{ext}_{xy} < 1$ is now a dimensionless parameter.
 The Fourier transformation of the pairing interaction in Eq.\ref{eq:Feiguin2009-3} takes the same form as Eq.\ref{eq:Soto-Garrido-2014-PRB-2.5}, therefore Eq.\ref{eq:Soto-Garrido-2014-PRB-2.1} and Eq.\ref{eq:Soto-Garrido-2014-PRB-2.5} can be understood as the dilute limit of the 2D square lattice model.

-At temperature $T$, the superconductivity susceptibility $\chi_{sc}(\pmb{Q}, i\nu_n)$ can be calculated by summing all the bubble diagrams in the particle-particle channel:
+At finite temperature $T$, the opposite spin pairing susceptibility $\chi_{sc}(\pmb{Q}, i\nu_n)$ can be calculated by summing all the bubble diagrams in the particle-particle channel: